Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

-and for the relative $ L^1 $-approximation error associated to $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated to $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 40, 80, 120, 160, 200, $ $400 \} $.
-The approximative calculations of the mean of $ \mathcal{P} $, of the standard deviation of $ \mathcal{P} $, and of the relative $ L^1 $-approximation error associated to $ \mathcal{P} $, the computations of the uncorrected sample standard deviation of the relative approximation error associated to $ \mathcal{P} $ as well as the computations of the average runtime for calculating one realisation of $ \mathcal{P} $ in Table~\ref{tab:example_GA_call1} each are based on $10$ independent realisations of $ \mathcal{P} $, which have been obtained from an implementation in {\sc Python}.
-Moreover, in the approximative calculations of the relative approximation error associated to $ \mathcal{P} $ the exact value of the price~\eqref{eq:exact_GA_call1} has been replaced by the real number
+and of the relative $ L^1 $-approximation error associated with $ \mathcal{P} $, the uncorrected sample standard deviation of the relative approximation error associated with $ \mathcal{P} $, and the average runtime in seconds needed for calculating one realisation of $ \mathcal{P} $ for $ d \in \{ 40, 80, 120, 160, 200, \allowbreak 400 \} $.
+The approximative calculations of the mean of $ \mathcal{P} $, of the standard deviation of $ \mathcal{P} $, and of the relative $ L^1 $-approximation error associated with $ \mathcal{P} $, the computations of the uncorrected sample standard deviation of the relative approximation error associated with $ \mathcal{P} $ as well as the computations of the average runtime for calculating one realisation of $ \mathcal{P} $ in Table~\ref{tab:example_GA_call1} each are based on $10$ independent realisations of $ \mathcal{P} $, which were obtained from an implementation in {\sc Python}.
+Moreover, in the approximative calculations of the relative approximation error associated with $ \mathcal{P} $, the exact value of the price~\eqref{eq:exact_GA_call1} was replaced by the real number

 (cf.\ Proposition~\ref{prop:dim_reduction}).
-It is well-known (cf., e.g., Shreve~\cite[Corollary~8.5.3]{Shreve2004}) that the number~\eqref{eq:american_GA_call1} is equal to the number~\eqref{eq:european_GA_call1}, which has been approximatively computed in {\sc Matlab} R2017b using Lemma~\ref{lem:black_scholes} above.
+It is well known (cf., e.g., Shreve~\cite[Corollary~8.5.3]{Shreve2004}) that the number~\eqref{eq:american_GA_call1} is equal to the number~\eqref{eq:european_GA_call1}, which was approximatively computed in {\sc Matlab} R2017b using Lemma~\ref{lem:black_scholes} above.
 Note that \eqref{eq:american_GA_call1} corresponds to the price of an American call option on a single stock in the Black--Scholes model with initial stock price $ \tilde{\xi} $, interest rate $ r $, volatility $ \tilde{\beta} $, strike price $ K $, and maturity $ T $, while \eqref{eq:european_GA_call1} corresponds to the price of a European call option on a single stock in the Black--Scholes model with initial stock price $ \tilde{\xi} $, interest rate $ r $, volatility $ \tilde{\beta} $, strike price $ K $, and maturity $ T $.